logo

 Now take a moment and picture this brave woman.
 No trekking shoes.
 No modern gear.
 Not even the comfortable sportswear.

+Then how would she be able to do that?
 Because of the Nauvari saree.
 This is the Charm of the Indian Saree.

 Nauvari Saree - The Nine-Yards Fabric holds the history of Maharashtra.

 Nauvari is not just a nine-yard piece of fabric.
-It is a declaration that says Women must move, work, and live freely, as per their wish.
+It is a declaration that says Women must move, work, and live freely.
+Generally, a Saree is a six-yard fabric, but the USP of Nauvari is that it is nine yards.

 It is also draped without a petticoat, in a Kashta Style, a special draping technique that resembles a dhoti or trousers.